doctorfree/lazyman.dev/_posts/2023-08-15-Limitations-and-Troubleshooting.md

 servers, formatters, linters, and tools.
 The `Lazyman` initialization process installs much of what might be required but not all.
 Some configurations may initialize cleanly but subsequent use might provoke an error when an external dependency is not available.
-For example, the `nvim-Shuvro` Neovim configuration relies upon an externally installed `luacheck` facility.
-If this is not available then `nvim-Shuvro` will emit an error message when opening `lua` files.
+For example, the `Shuvro` Neovim configuration relies upon an externally installed `luacheck` facility.
+If this is not available then `Shuvro` will emit an error message when opening `lua` files.
 Most commonly used external dependencies are installed by `lazyman` but missing dependencies sometimes occur.